oracle/terraform-provider-oci/website/docs/d/core_instance.html.markdown

 	For the us-phoenix-1 and us-ashburn-1 regions, `phx` and `iad` are returned, respectively.
 For all other regions, the full region name is returned.

 	Examples: `phx`, `eu-frankfurt-1`
+* `security_attributes` - Security Attributes for this resource.
+This is unique to ZPR, and helps identify which resources are allowed to be accessed by what permission controls.
+Example: `{"Oracle-DataSecurity-ZPR": {"MaxEgressCount": {"value":"42","mode":"audit"}}}`
+* `security_attributes_state` - The lifecycle state of the `securityAttributes`
 * `shape` - The shape of the instance.
 The shape determines the number of CPUs and the amount of memory allocated to the instance.
 You can enumerate all available shapes by calling [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/Shape/ListShapes).
 * `shape_config` - The shape configuration for an instance.
 The shape configuration determines the resources allocated to an instance.
 	* `baseline_ocpu_utilization` - The baseline OCPU utilization for a subcore burstable VM instance.
 Leave this attribute blank for a non-burstable instance, or explicitly specify non-burstable with `BASELINE_1_1`.